khanshoaib3/stardew-access/docs/features.md

 ### Tile Viewer

 Allows browsing of the map and snapping mouse to tiles with the arrow keys.
-This Feature can be used to place items into the world like calender.
+This Feature can be used to place items into the world like calendar.
 We can press the `AutoWalkToTileKey` (default to left control + enter) to auto walk the player to that tile (if possible).

 ### Warning